-The validity framework
+The Cambridge English Skills Test validity framework

 Frameworks allow for the systematic description of test tasks for the purpose of language test design, test validation and research.
-The theoretical framework selected to guide the test evaluation process is Weir's (2005) socio-cognitive framework for language test validation.
+The theoretical framework selected to guide the test evaluation process for Cambridge English Skills Test is Weir's (2005) socio-cognitive framework for language test validationi.
 The framework allows for a systematic and comprehensive critical evaluation of construct definition and operationalisation using an evidence-based approach.